comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

-static typed language force you to declare type upfront and won't change it during runtime, it also requires lots of code modifications when you change logic or type, this seems more time-consuming, but actually it moved the runtime break into compile time error, because incompaitble type/usage is forbidden in static-type language ( even during execution such logic won't being called) for dynamic-typed language, such incompaitble problem only triggered at runtime, or even worse, incompatible function not being called at runtime without anybody notice, or given silent incorrect result without crashing.
+static typed language force you to declare type upfront and won't change it during runtime, it also requires lots of code modifications when you change logic or type, this seems more time-consuming, but actually it moved the runtime break into compile time error, because incompatible type/usage is forbidden in static-type language ( even such logic won't being called during runtime) for dynamic-typed language, such problem only triggered at runtime, or even worse, incompatible function not being called at runtime without anybody notice, or given silent incorrect result without crashing.